hymuura/gof-patterns/creational/Singleton/README.md

 # Singleton Pattern

 This project is an example about Singleton creational pattern.
-This implementation is the lazy way because the instance of the singleton is only created when you invoked the public method **getInstance()**.
+This implementation is the lazy way because the instance of the singleton is only created when you invoke the public method **getInstance()**.

 ## GoF - Creational Patterns